 In a sense, one spouse will be “selling” the home to the other.
 This allows you to go back to the rules where you only need 5% down to “buy”.
 However, as we all have opinions on what our house is “worth” and this will be a “non-arms length” transaction, Lenders will request a full appraisal to confirm the new “purchase price”.

 Be aware that this will now be like a new purchase so we will need all the standard documents to confirm income, employment, and funds.
 Some of the documents we will ask for are your last 2 years of tax documents, latest pay statements, Letter of Employment, and ID.

 Also, an Offer to Purchase “selling” the home from both parties to the one spouse must be drafted, signed, and provided.
 Templates for an Offer to Purchase can be found here or here.

 5. CLOSING COSTS:

-Just as in a refinance, the “down payment” for this option comes from existing equity.
-You should be prepared for a whole new set of legal fees, appraisal, and any applicable prepayment penalties charged by the original lender.
+Just as in a refinance, the “down payment” for this option comes from existing equity but you should also be prepared for a whole new set of legal fees, an appraisal, and any applicable prepayment penalties charged by the original mortgage Lender.